 The Currency in Australia is the Australian Dollar

 The currency used in Australia is the Australian Dollar.
 Keep an eye on the exchange rate, and if you have a trip already booked, exchange some cash each time the Dollar is decent.
 This is the best way ensure you’re getting good value for money, and aren’t losing too much in the conversion.

 Tipping Isn’t Required in Australia

-Generally speaking, tipping isn’t required in Australia.
-We do not need to tip for any service, whether that’s in a restaurant, a Taxi or Uber driver or a hotel staff member.
-Employees across most parts of Australia get paid a very decent hourly rate, therefore tipping isn’t required.
+Tipping isn’t required in Australia.
+We don’t need to tip for any service, whether that’s in a restaurant, a Taxi or Uber driver or a hotel employee.
+The hourly rate in most companies and businesses is very decent, therefore tipping isn’t required.

 I have never been anywhere, in my 25 years living in Australia, where I was required to leave a tip.
 This may sound strange for Americans and other countries that have the tipping system, but it’s perfectly normal for us Aussies!

 Ahh, now we get to the most important topics: alcohol, food and shopping.
 Three of my favourite things!
 Australia is one of the best places in the world for wine, so I suggest developing a love for fermented grapes before you arrive.
 South Australia and Western Australia are known for their beautiful vineyards and delicious wines, so prepare to indulge.